Chart Color Schemes

 Bridgetown - Boyup Brook has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Greenbushes Lithium Mine Expansion, Global Advanced Metals Tantalum Processing, Manjimup Rea Park & Collier Street Redevelopment, and Shire of Manjimup Town Blueprints.
-The following list details those expected to be most relevant.
+AreaSearch has identified 11 projects likely to impact the area, with key ones including Greenbushes Lithium Mine Expansion (commenced Oct '20), Global Advanced Metals Tantalum Processing (completed Dec '21), Manjimup Rea Park & Collier Street Redevelopment (planned for completion Jun '23), and Shire of Manjimup Town Blueprints (approved Feb '22).
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.